 - Speed cameras are everywhere!
 As we mentioned above, the limits can be a little deceiving due to the 20km/hr buffer, but go over that and expect a stiff penalty as you’ll be charged for going more than 20km/hr over the limit!
 These fines start from AED 600 (do NOT leave an unpaid fine!
 If you do, you could run into serious trouble if you come through Dubai again).

 - Fuel in Dubai, as you might imagine, is in plentiful supply!
-Prices were dergulated a few years ago so have risen substantially since the glory days, however, still relatively cheap compared to other parts of the world where fuel is heavily taxed.
-Expect between AED 2.30 to 2.80 a liter depending what type of fuel.
-The price is set at the srtat of each month.
+Prices were deregulated a few years ago so have risen substantially since the glory days, however, still relatively cheap compared to other parts of the world where fuel is heavily taxed.
+Expect between AED 2.30 to 2.80 a litre depending on what type of fuel.
+The price is set at the start of each month.
+(NB since 2022, this price has crept up closer to 4 AED per litre, ouch!)

 - Fuel stations used to be full service but this has flipped over the last few years to more becoming self-service, so do be prepared to get out of your car even if it’s 45c out!